TinhDev007/delivery-app-api/README.md

 - Run `$ npm install`
 - Create `.env.database` file in root level

-- Fill the code like below to `.env.database` file:
+- Fill the code like below to `.env.database` file in root level:
     ```
     HOST="localhost"
     PORT=5432